Wednesday, January 17, 2018

 Doors open at 5 p.m.
 Programs begins at 6 p.m.

 Show Me Center

-* Purchase of a Bronze sponsorship provides tickets for student use only.
+* Purchase of a Bronze sponsorship provides tickets for high school and community student use only.
 If you are purchasing tickets for your organization, the Silver Sponsorship or higher is recommended.

 For more information please contact the MLK Committee at (573) 651-2626 or email@example.com.

 Individual dinner tables and tickets are available for purchase in the bookstore.

 Individual dinner tables are $160 and tickets are $20 each.
 Free individual student

 tickets will be available for pick up at the information kiosk in the 3rd floor of

 the University Center while supplies last.
 Additional student tickets will be $5 each.

 'For more information please contact Blessy Joseph or Deborah Mckee at (573) 651-2626 or firstname.lastname@example.org.